 External legal counsel assisted in analysing the key aspects in preparing a best estimate for such contribution.
 Key assumptions included i) the treatment of such contribution as tax, fee or other, ii) the statute of limitation and iii) how to consider forex translation.
 Other considerations included the applications for tax free zone entities (relevant for EBIC) and potential waiver or reduction as result of an internal training program (EFC) and impact of interest and penalties.
-The maximum exposure is estimated to be around USD 171.3 million (2022: USD 167.0 million).
-When taking a statute of limitation of five years into consideration the maximum exposure is limited to USD 34.7 million (2022: USD 31.9 million) (excluding interest or penalties).
-Based on the most likely scenario according to external legal counsel, the Group has recognized a total provision of USD 17.7 million (USD 3.6 million for OCI SAE, USD 14.1 million for EFC and none for EBIC) (2022: 17.7 million) considering the treatment as a fee, a statute of limitations of five years and translation at the respective year exchange rate.
+The maximum exposure is estimated to be around USD 167.2 million (2023: USD 171.3 million).
+When taking a statute of limitation of five years into consideration the maximum exposure is limited to USD 35.2 million (2023: USD 34.7 million) (excluding interest or penalties).
+Based on the most likely scenario according to external legal counsel, the Group has recognized a total provision of USD 12.1 million (USD 8.7 million for OCI SAE, USD 3.3 million for EFC and none for EBIC) as at December 2024 (2023: USD 17.7 million) considering the treatment as a fee, a statute of limitations of five years and translation at the respective year exchange rate.